OriginTrail/ReadTheDocs/source/node-setup.rst

 .. code:: bash
    sh install.sh --db=neo4j

-**Note** There are some ongoing issues with Neo4j.
+**Note:** There are some ongoing issues with Neo4j.
 We currently advise use of ArangoDB.

 If errors occurred during installation process, ot-node probably won't work properly.
 Errors during installation process happen due to various factors like lack of RAM or previous installations.
-We strongly recommend installation on clean system and at least 1GB of RAM (it may work with 512MB and swap file, but 1GB is recommended).
+We strongly recommend installation on clean system and at least 1GB of RAM (it may work with 512MB and swap file).

 If you used this automatic installation script, you may proceed to :ref:`configuration-setup`.
 Then you can start the node.